-Caching (pronounced 'cashing') is a temporary storage area for downloaded files, usually files that are automatically downloaded when you load up a website.
-For example, our logo on our Peters Web site (top left of the page) is automatically downloaded when you look at our website.
-Its essential that files are downloaded from a website to your browser as it allows you to view all of the content and interact with that website.
+Caching (pronounced 'cashing'), is a temporary storage area for downloaded files.
+This storage usually contains files that are automatically downloaded when you load up a website.
+For example, our logo on our Peters Web site (top left of the page), is automatically downloaded when you look at our website.
+Its essential that files are downloaded from a website to your browser, as it allows you to view all of the content and interact with that website.

 Here are some links to some other Knowledgebase articles that discuss Caching: -

 'Setting up a Wordpress (WP) super cache' - https://www.petersweb.me.uk/knowledgebase/55/Setting-up-Wordpress-WP-super-cache.html

 I have included the article about Cloudflare, as i would say it is the best platform for caching (the data is distributed amongst over 150 data points)

 As with all articles please get in touch if you would like any more information or would like some advice around this topic.
 You can get in touch by launching a support ticket (open a ticket) with our hosting department.